A best-selling personal finance book proposes a mathematical formula to determine if you can be considered rich or not.

 This, less any inherited wealth, is what your net worth should be.

-Scenario 1: Christian is 22 years old working as a call center agent earning P20,000 per month.
-That is his only source of income.
-If we multiply his age (22) by his annual salary of P240,000 (P20,000 x 12), we get P5,280,000.
-Divide that by 10 and his net worth should be P528,000.
+Christian is 22 years old working as a call center agent earning P20,000 per month.
+Including 13th month pay, his annual income is P260,000 (P20,000 x 13).
+This is his only source of income.
+If we multiply his age (22) by his annual salary of P260,000, we get P5,728,000.
+Divide that by 10 and his net worth should be P572,800.

-What’s net worth?
 That’s simply assets minus liabilities.
-Assets would include bank savings, investments, house, and anything that can produce income.
-Liabilities would be things that cause an outflow of cash or other assets.
-That would include housing loan, car loan, credit car loan, payable to utility companies, etc.
+Assets include bank savings, investments, house, and anything that can produce income.
+Liabilities are things that cause an outflow of cash or other assets.
+That would include loans such as housing loan, car loan, or credit car loan and other liabilities such as payable to utility companies, etc.

 Age x Annual Income from all sources = 35 x (P1.8 million + P50,000) = P64,750,000

 Anna’s net worth must be more than P6,475,000 in order to be considered “rich” based on The Millionaire Next Door formula.